 - Wild Basin Corridor

 - The Alpine Visitor Center parking lot is often full between 10 a.m. to 3 p.m.

 Twelve important tips:

 - Plan to hike early or hike late (prior to 9 a.m. or after 4 p.m.)

 - Carpool to trailheads with friends and neighbors

 - Take advantage of the free town and Park shuttle buses which run Memorial Day through mid-October.
 There’s free parking at the parking structure at the Visitor Center, and at the Estes Park Events Complex where there is room for larger vehicles like RVs or buses.

 - If you want to hike in the popular Bear Lake Road corridor and plan to arrive after 11 a.m., your best option, and on some days your only option, will be to park in one of the large Estes Park visitor parking lots and take the Hiker Shuttle from the Estes Park Visitor Center.
 This shuttle runs every 30 minutes from the Estes Park Visitor Center to the Park & Ride on Bear Lake Road.
-Expect wait times to board the shuttles.
+You will still need a timed entry permit to board the shuttles.
 An entrance pass is required to use the Hiker Shuttle.
 You can purchase a pass online.
 Your email confirmation will serve as your pass and should reduce transaction time once you reach the park entrance station kiosk.

 - More than eighty percent of park visitors arrive through the Estes Park eastside entrances of the Park (Beaver Meadows, Fall River, and Wild Basin).

 - Check the weather forecast before you arrive at the park to better plan your day and destinations.
 If you plan to hike later in the day, know the weather forecast for where you want to go.
 Afternoon thunderstorms with lightening are common in the mountains.